semereab-merry/Machine-learning-projects/index.md

 ## Breast Cancer Detection using Logistic Regression
-<a href="https://www.kaggle.com/code/merryzeray/logistic-reg-breast-cancer-detection" target="_blank" class="btn"> Visit Kaggle</a>
-I used logistic regression to determine if the diagnosis is M or B (malignant or benign) by analysing other physical attributions of the person.
+I used logistic regression to determine if the diagnosis is M or B (malignant or benign) by analysing other physical attributions of the person. <a href="https://www.kaggle.com/code/merryzeray/logistic-reg-breast-cancer-detection" target="_blank">Visit Kaggle</a>

 | Code and Resources Used  | Plot of errors of the model | Results|
 | ----------- | ----------- |----------- |